Leave policy

 Purpose of a company leave policy for employees

-In India, employee leave isn't just an employee perk —it's a statutory right, governed by legal pillars like the Factories Act and regional Shops and Commercial Establishment Acts.
+In India, employee leave is an statutory right, governed by legal pillars like the Factories Act and regional Shops and Commercial Establishment Acts.

 Work is just a part of life.
 Births, deaths, illnesses, family events... life keeps happening.
 Employees juggle multiple roles recognizing and accommodating these essential breaks reflect an organization's holistic understanding of its workforce.